 This question still boggles my mind and I know I don’t always get it right.
 Just because I now know that the majority of people I meet (including friends of friends, people I work for, bankers, doctors, and strangers on the street) will likely address me in the ‘tú’ form I still have my doubts about when it is and is not appropriate to address them in the same way.
 I’ve asked this question time and time again to my Spanish-speaking friends and they always give me the ‘formal’ vs. ‘informal’ explanation written above.
 However, once I spell out a few real-life examples to them, they admit that there isn’t a clear-cut answer.
-However, these are the main takeaways I’ve found:
+All that being said, these are the main takeaways I’ve found:

 Use ‘usted’ when…

-you’re at someone’s office
+You’re at someone’s office

-you’re making a professional phone call or writing a professional email (may change after you know the person)
+You’re making a professional phone call or writing a professional email (may change after you know the person)

-you’re speaking to a clearly elderly person (I find middle-aged men and women often call off my ‘usted’ usage, but little old ladies and men with canes who you offer your seat to on the bus are prime ‘usted’ candidates)
+You’re speaking to a clearly elderly person (I find middle-aged men and women often call off my ‘usted’ usage, but little old ladies and men with canes who you offer your seat to on the bus are prime ‘usted’ candidates)

-you’re a service provider (I notice that salespeople, hotel staff, etc typically use the ‘usted’ form with clientele)
+You’re a service provider (I notice that salespeople, hotel staff, etc typically use the ‘usted’ form with clientele)